Baltimore Ravens vs. Cincinnati Bengals NFL Week 7 Odds, Plays and Insights for October 24, 2021

 Over/under insights

-- Baltimore and its opponents have combined to put up more than 47 points in three of six games this season.
+- Baltimore and its opponents have gone over the current 47-point total in three of six games this season.

 - Cincinnati's games have gone over 47 points in two opportunities this season.

-- The combined points per game average of the two teams, 53, is 6.0 points above Sunday's over/under.
+- The two teams combine to average 53 points per game, 6.0 more than the total in this contest.

-- This contest's over/under is 8.0 points above the 39 these two squads combine to surrender per game this season.
+- This contest's over/under is 8.0 points more than the 39 these two squads combine to allow per game this season.

-- The Ravens and their opponents have scored an average of 49.3 points per game in 2020, 2.3 more than Sunday's total.
+- The average total in Ravens games this season is 49.3, 2.3 points above Sunday's total of 47.

-- The 47 over/under in this game is 0.8 points above the 46.2 average total in Bengals games this season.
+- The 47 over/under in this game is 0.8 points higher than the 46.2 average total in Bengals games this season.

 Ravens stats and trends